JackMing/Hadoop-2.6.0-on-USC-HPCC-Clusters/README.md

           qsub -d . -l 'walltime=00:30:00,nodes=3,ppn=6,pmem=2g' -I

-4. Before you start your hadoop program, you should run the following setup commands first to launch up the HDFS.
+4. Before you start your hadoop program, you should run the following setup commands first to launch up the HDFS and YARN.

           source setup.sh
           setup-and-start-hadoop-on-hpcc